magnum/wordpress/wp-content/plugins/miniorange-saml-20-single-sign-on/readme.txt

 *   **Auto-redirect to IDP** - Users will be redirected to SAML compliant IdP for Single Sign-On SSO when trying to access the WordPress login page using our WordPress Single Sign On(SAML SSO) plugin.
 *   **Protect Site** - Users trying to access Wordpress will be redirected to the SAML compliant Identity Provider for Single Sign-On SSO.
 *   **Advanced Role Mapping** - WordPress SAML SP Single Sign On SSO provides the feature to assign WordPress roles to your users based on the group/role sent by your SAML compliant IDP.
-*   **Reverse-proxy Support** - Support for sites behind a reverse-proxy in WordPress SAML SP Single Sign On Premium plugin.
+*   **Reverse-proxy Support** - Support for sites behind a reverse-proxy in WordPress SAML SP Single Sign On SSO Premium plugin.
 * 	**Multiple Certificates** - WordPress Single Sign On(SAML SSO) plugin allows you to store Multiple SAML IdP Certificates.
 *	**Custom Certificate** - Add your own custom X.509 Certificate for sending signed SAML Request and verification of encrypted SAML Response using our WordPress Single Sign On SSO plugin.
 *   **WordPress Multi-site Support** - Multi-Site environment is one which allows multiple subdomains / subdirectories to share a single installation.
 With multisite SAML premium plugin, you can configure the SAML compliant IDP in minutes for all your sites in a network.
 While, if you have basic SAML premium plugin, you have to do plugin configuration on each site individually as well as multiple SAML service provider configurations in the SAML compliant IDP.